Parfitarole/laravel-example/README.md

 * User email verification
 * Authenticate if user is logged in within a provider, instead of within each controller method
 * Image uploads to S3 bucket
-* Redirect when user visits log-in or sign-up page whilst logged in
 * Mobile friendly